jdzool/agile-team-model/README.md

 ### Discrete Event Simulation of an Agile Data Team (SimPy)

-This is a model simulate at a basic level the movement of tasks through various teams on a scrum board.
+This model simulates at a basic level the movement of tasks through various teams on a scrum board.
 Tasks are simulated as discrete events (http://simpy.readthedocs.io/), which consume resources from teams as they move through a defined software engineering process.

 The outputs of this model are learnings related to:
 - The optimal size and shape of a team, given a work rate for each subteam
-- Practical understanding and framing of constraint type problems within our team.
+- Practical understanding and framing of constraint type problems within our teams.
 Many ideas relate to the topics covered in The Goal (https://en.wikipedia.org/wiki/The_Goal_(novel))

 ## Concepts
 A team consistents of a number of workers (``` num_workers ```).
 Additional workers aid the speed with which epics are completed.